StarlingXWeb/starlingx-website/src/pages/blog/starlingx-intel-vran-boost.md

 - Configuring the accelerators as per vRAN deployment requirements.
 - Creating the Virtual Functions (VFs) from accelerator.
 - Maintaining VFs as Kubernetes resources and manage the resource allocations to vRAN applications.
--	Provides user/admin interface access to the accelerator through Kubernetes Custom Resource (CRs) APIs.
+- Providing user/admin interface access to the accelerator through Kubernetes Custom Resource (CRs) APIs.
 - Operator is capable of managing the Accelerator resource in Secure boot environments as well.